mrolims/pynamicalsys/docs/source/dds_rte.rst

    White vertical line distribution for the above recurrence matrices.

-The recurrence time entropy can also be computed using the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class directly, which simplifies the process:
+The recurrence time entropy can also be computed using the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class directly, which simplifies the process:

 .. code-block:: python

-   from pycandy import DiscreteDynamicalSystem as dds
+   from pynamicalsys import DiscreteDynamicalSystem as dds

    # Create a discrete dynamical system for the standard map
    ds = dds(model="standard map")